enkidevs/curriculum/python-playground-questions/python-playground-core/squared-dictionary-keys/squared-dictionary-keys.md

 ## Content

-Can you create a dictionary whose keys go from 1 to 10 (bounds included) and each value for the corresponding key is equal to the square of the key?
+Can you create a dictionary whose keys go from 1 to 10 (bounds included), and each value for the corresponding key is equal to the square of the key?

 Example solution:
 ```python